sectalks/sectalks/ctf-solutions/SYD0x0f/z00nx/README.md

 [*] shutting down at 10:44:09
 ```
 After logging in as john, you'll see the first flag **flag{d37fcf5615b10427d96aa95c0aa183ba}** under the tasks panel.
+## Web - Flag 2
 If you attempt to log in as admin, you'll receive an error "Correct password.
-However security policy currenty prevents direct logins as admin from your IP."
+However security policy currenty prevents direct logins as admin from your IP.".
+If you open up Chromes inspector and look at the cookies you'll notice there are two cookies named "username" and "isadmin".
+When logged in as john the username cookies value is "john" and the isadmin cookies value is false.
+Using a cookie editor and change the username cookie value to "admin" and the isadmin cookie value to true we'll get the second flag **flag{744af6c3f5d9cc8ce0e24174afc2a0fc}** when you browse to the Secure File Storage. section.